This page describes the rules for acceptable movie submissions

 That means no renaming/copying/deleting/replacing/editing files.

-Codes that manipulate ROM or RAM directly (e.g. Game Genie codes) are not allowed
+Tools that manipulate ROM or RAM (e.g. Game Genie codes) are not allowed

 They count as hacked versions of the game if they touch ROM areas.
 Either convert it to a real hack or don't use it at all.